 R. Stephen Schlaifer received his B.S. in Mathematics from California State University at Los Angeles.
 He was instrumental in the development of the NASA Trajectory Simulation and Prediction System (TSPS) for NASA’s stratospheric balloons.
 Mr. Schlaifer was the key programmer for GAC’s Navajo Balloon Performance Model and the Apache Continuous-thrust Trajectory Optimization Tool which were developed under NASA funding.
 He was also the key programmer developing balloon constellation trajectory simulation code to the NASA Revolutionary Aerospace Systems Concepts (RASC) effort in support of NASA GSFC studies of stratospheric Earth science platforms.
 Mr. Schlaifer also prepared code for GAC’s support to Lockheed Martin Advanced Programs (Skunk Works) Integrated Sensor In Structure (ISIS) maneuvering ConOps, a DARPA effort.
 He was the lead programmer on GAC’s NIAC Directed Aerial Robotics Explorer effort where he developed a planetary balloon guidance system optimization tool.
 Finally, Mr. Schlaifer is the key programmer for the Dakota software effort that is developing a lithium-ion battery operations model for the Missile Defense Agency.
 Mr. Schlaifer worked in maintaining and improving the JPL Mission Analysis Software Library (MASL).
 Additionally, MASL includes several large programs the most notable of which are Quick, an interactive, programmable desktop calculator that gives the user ready access to all of the subprograms mentioned above, and Kplot, that can draw a picture showing the locations of the various bodies, their orbits, surface features, etc. as seen from any location within the solar system.

 Scott Shamblin has expertise in the design of life support and buoyancy control systems for manned submersibles and he is a certified SCUBA diver.
 His diving experience includes offshore, overhead obstruction, and high current environments.
 Mr. Shamblin received his BS and MS in Mechanical Engineering from the University of Florida.
 As a research assistant he provided mechanical design and fabrication assistance for the Subjugator autonomous underwater robot, and a replica of the Mars Sojourner rover.
 He worked as Chief Engineer for Marion Hyper-Submersible Powerboat Design where he assumed engineering management of development of Fathom, a manned submersible.
 He was responsible for the design of critical subsystems including surface propulsion, submerged propulsion, ballast, energy storage, life support, and controls integration.
 He also managed the construction and assembly of all these systems.
 He conducted structural and stability analyses, and managed corrective modifications to the vessel.
 During testing of the operational prototype, he acted as co-pilot and systems engineer.
-At GAC he is the Principal Investigator of a DARPA undersea project.
+At GAC he has been a lead engineer on a DARPA undersea project.